benbp/azure-sdk-for-java/sdk/storage/microsoft-azure-storage-blob/README.md

 If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-storage-java/issues) section of the project.

 When sending pull requests, please send non-breaking PRs to the dev branch and breaking changes to the dev_breaking branch.
-Do not make PRs against master.
+Do not make PRs against main.

 # Learn More